-That's because we use Label Rouge salmon - a seal of approval for high quality and natural farming, monitored by the French government.
-This means the salmon costs about 30% more than the salmon from Norway used at most restaurants (and quite a bit more than the cheapest from Chilean fish farms).
+This is due to the fact that we are on salmon Label Rouge a seal of approval monitored by the French government for high quality and natural farming.
+This makes the salmon cost about 30% more than the salmon from Norway used in most restaurants (and quite a bit more than the cheapest from Chilean fish farms).
 Filleting and cutting is also more work in the end, because the salmon is visibly smaller and less thick than the fish from intensive farming.
 For us, though, it's important not only for better taste and less pollution, but also for sustainability as a fundamental approach.
 More insight at https://www.sushiya.de/sushiya/bio-qualitaet/

 Corson, Trevor: The Story of Sushi.
 An Unlikely Saga of Raw Fish and Rice.
 Harper Perennial, New York 2008.